RhetTbull/osxmetadata/README.md

 Installs command line tool called osxmetadata.
 This is not full replacement for ```mdls``` and ```xattr``` commands but provides a simple interface to view/edit metadata supported by osxmetadata

 Currently, only supports reading/writing tags and Finder comments and export to text or JSON.
-I plan to add additional metadata as well as import from JSON in the future.
+Can import metadata from a JSON file to restore tags & Finder comments.
+I plan to add additional metadata in the future.
+My use case for import/export to JSON is to backup metadata for use with cloud services such as [backblaze](https://www.backblaze.com) that do not preserve metadata stored in extended attributes.
+By exporting all metadata to a JSON file which backblaze etc. will backup, you can restore metadata if you ever need to restore files from backup.

 If you only care about the command line tool, I recommend installing with [pipx](https://github.com/pipxproject/pipx)